gcontarini/NewO-vault/README.md

 causing participants to have to re-lock occasionally in order to maintain rewards (and burn transaction fees, accordingly) we instead elect to encourage longer locking periods with super-linear veNEWO rewards (see figure).

+# Contracts

+This vault system was loosely inspired by the old StakingReward contract by [synthetix](https://github.com/Synthetixio/synthetix) and by other veTokens implementations like from Curve.

 # Dependencies
 requires Hardhat to be installed in order to run the test suite found in /test;